 Mezzo Soprano Claire Barnett-Jones is an English National Opera Harewood Artist.
-Highlights of the 2020/21 season include her role and house debut as Madame Flora The Medium for Oper Frankfurt, Precipice a series of specially curated concerts for The Grange Festival and her return to The English National Opera.
+Highlights of the 2020/21 season include her role and house debut as Madame Flora The Medium for Oper Frankfurt, Precipice a series of specially curated concerts for The Grange Festival and Mistress Quickly (cover) Falstaff, for Scottish Opera.

 Highlights of the 2019/20 season inlcude Fricka and Wellgunde in Das Rheingold for Grimeborn Festival and her English National Opera debut as Eurydice Myth/Persephone in Birtwistle The Mask of Orpheus.
 She also makes her Concertgebouw debut under the baton of Sir John Eliot Gardiner in Schumann Szenen aus Goethes Faust.
 Barnett-Jones was awarded the Lilian Baylis Award for Outstanding Potential in the Field of Opera by English National Opera in recognition of her exceptional stage debut in 2019.